In this post, I will share some subjective criteria which could make the jazz bass the right instrument for you. Or not.

 How is the sonic variety achieved?
-Check the “Passive Jazz Bass” section of the post How I EQ my Basses .
+Check Jazz Bass EQ Guide (VVT) for some guidance.

 There are basses specializing in one or two roles.
 There are also basses which provide much more variety by active / passive / humbucker / single / series / parallel / etc switches.
 However; a passive jazz bass seems to have the perfect balance of the following (subjective) criteria:

 - It supports minimalism because one can get by with a single bass